Root-raised-cosine filter

-In signal processing, a root-raised-cosine filter (RRC), sometimes known as square-root-raised-cosine filter (SRRC), is frequently used as the transmit and receive filter in a digital communication system to perform matched filtering.
+In signal processing, a root-raised-cosine filter (RRC), sometimes known as square-root-raised-cosine filter (SRRC), is frequently used as the transmit and receive pulse shaping filter in a digital communication system to perform matched filtering.
 This helps in constraining the occupied bandwidth of the waveform without introducing intersymbol interference (ISI).
 The combined response of two such filters is that of the raised-cosine filter.
 It obtains its name from the fact that its frequency response, $H_{rrc}(f)$, is the square root of the frequency response of the raised-cosine filter, $H_{rc}(f)$: